ahzam-a/IntelliMD/README.md

 ## 📜 Publications and Citations

-This research has led to **multiple publications** in peer-reviewed **journals and conferences** related to **C-ITS security and misbehavior detection**.
+This research has led to **multiple publications** in peer-reviewed **journals and conferences** related to **C-ITS security and misbehaviour detection**.
 If you use any of the IntelliMD modules, implementations, or ideas in your research or projects, please consider **citing the relevant papers**.

 ### 🔗 **Journal Articles**